wp-plugins/json-api/readme.txt

 * `JSON_API_DIR` - set to the directory where JSON API plugin lives (in some cases this can be useful for `mu-plugins` with WordPress MU)
 * `JSON_API_CONTROLLERS` - a comma-separated list of default controllers to enable (this is overridden by the JSON API settings page)

+== 6.
+Unit tests ==

+JSON API comes with a set of tests that should make it easier to maintain and reveal incompatibilities when they might occur.
+This is an ongoing process, I hope to improve the test coverage going forward.

+== 6.1.
+Preparing a WordPress test site ==

+There are a few necessary steps that need to be carried out before the test suite will run properly.

+1. WordPress should generate a new set of tables before you start, so if you're testing with a `wp_` table prefix make sure the database has no existing tables of this kind
+2. Configure and install a new copy of WordPress
+3. Delete the Hello World post and Sample Page (titled "About" in some versions of WordPress)
+4. Enable user-friendly URLs from Settings > Permalinks, use the "Day and name" format
+5. Install the JSON API plugin and enable all bundled controllers from Settings > JSON API
+6. Import the [Theme Unit Test](http://codex.wordpress.org/Theme_Unit_Test) test data XML file from Settings > Import > WordPress (you will need to install the WordPress Importer plugin)

+== 6.2.
+Running the tests ==

+From the command line, make sure you have the HTTP_Client PEAR package installed:

+`pear install HTTP_Client`

+Change directory to `tests` and run the following:

+`pear run-tests`

+You should see the test results print out culminating in a summary:

+    TOTAL TIME: 00:04
+    23 PASSED TESTS
+    0 SKIPPED TESTS

 == Changelog ==

+= 1.0.7 (2011-01-27): =
+* Created some basic unit tests
+* Fixed a bug where `get_author_posts` was unable to find users by `slug`
+* Added missing `post_type` argument to documentation for `get_post` and `get_page` (props Koshirosan)
+* Added `previous_url` and `next_url` properties to the `get_post` response object (props mlcy44)

 = 1.0.6 (2011-01-13): =
 * Fixed a bug in `exclude` query parameter (big props to ikesyo and archon810)